 Trucks are designed and constructed to transport materials and equipment, not people.
-Under no circumstances are passengers to be carried in the bed of or towed behind a pickup truck.
-Trailers must never be used for carrying passengers.
-Tour permits will not be issued for any trip that involves carrying passengers in a truck except in the cab.
+Under no circumstances are youth to be carried in the bed of or towed behind a pickup truck.
+The beds of trucks or trailers must never be used for carrying youth.
+Tour permits will not be issued for any trip that involves carrying youth in a truck except in the cab.
 This includes vehicles converted for that use unless they are licensed as buses and meet all requirements for buses.